 If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken by speaking to the designated safeguarding lead or a deputy.

 Special Educational Needs and Disabilities

 Children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges.
-Governing bodies and proprietors should ensure their child protection policy reflects the fact that additional barriers can exist when recognising abuse and neglect in this group of children.

 These can include: